mlp2018/BagofWords/doc/index.rst

 Naive Bayes
 **********************
 This classifier is based on the Bayes’ Theorem.
-To optimize, we implement a search grid.
+To optimize, we implemented a search grid.

-* For bag of word, we use the model MultinomialNB because we count how often word occurs in the reviews.
-We choose alpha equal to 0.1
+* For the 'bagofwords' vectorizer, we used the model MultinomialNB, because had we counted how often the word occured in the reviews.
+We chose alpha to equal to 0.1.
-* For word2vec : we use the model BernoulliNB because we use feature vector with binary values.
-We choose alpha equal to 1.2
+* For the 'word2vec' vectorizer, we used the model BernoulliNB, because we had used feature vectors with binary values.
+We chose alpha to equal to 1.2.

 Logistic regression
 **********************